Ws041/DeadLetterOffice_Day1/README.md

 Everything is organized by the type of in-game object.
 For example, a letter asset will have its own folder that includes all its associated art, animations, and C# scripts. <br>
 Names such as Republika, Greschnova, and Kastavye refer to the three major nations inside of the game's worldbuilding.
 The player works at a dead letter office in Republika.
 ## Procedural Generation Scripts
 An important aspect of this game is its procedural generation system. _MainDataset.cs_ stores all prefabs of mail types, stamps, and letters to be pieced together when a new mail is generated.
 Each nation has its own unique mail color, shape, and letter content.
+There are methods to instantiate custom mails, thus is weighing probability.
 To view and read this system, go to: <br> <br>
 [**Assets > Sprites > Letter > Scripts > Generate**](https://github.com/KimHaAnhTran/DeadLetterOffice/tree/main/Assets/Sprites/Letter/Scripts/Generate) <br>
 _[MainDataset.cs](https://github.com/KimHaAnhTran/DeadLetterOffice/blob/main/Assets/Sprites/Letter/Scripts/Generate/MainDataset.cs)_ holds all data concerning letter contents, nations, provinces, names, and dialogues. <br>
 _[MailGenerator.cs](https://github.com/KimHaAnhTran/DeadLetterOffice/blob/main/Assets/Sprites/Letter/Scripts/Generate/MailGenerator.cs)_ handles all procedural mail and stamp generation. <br><br>